mrjones2014/smart-splits.nvim/PROTOCOL.md

 end
 ```

-A backend that loses the priority race never gets `setup()` called.
+A backend that loses the priority race never gets `activate()` called, so anything you do here is
+safe to assume applies to the multiplexer the user is actually inside.
+By the time it runs, your
+`setup()` has already been called if the user configured you at all.

 ### `health()`